sridevidasika/diztl/README.md

-# Diztil
+# Diztl

-Diztil is a distributed peer-to-peer file discovery and sharing platform.
+Diztl is a distributed peer-to-peer file discovery and sharing platform.